AndrewAnnex/SpiceyPy/docs/exceptions.rst

 Exception Hierarchy Basics
 --------------------------

-SpiceyPy exceptions are all based on the :py:exception::`spiceypy.utils.exceptions.SpiceyError` exception.
+SpiceyPy exceptions are all based on the :py:exception:`spiceypy.utils.exceptions.SpiceyError` exception.
-SpiceyError is subclassed by :py:exception::`spiceypy.utils.exceptions.SpiceyPyError` to present a more consistent exception class for the user.
+SpiceyError is subclassed by :py:exception:`spiceypy.utils.exceptions.SpiceyPyError` to present a more consistent exception class for the user.
 SpiceyPyError is subclassed by a number of exceptions that also inherit from some of the common builtin Python exceptions:

 .. inheritance-diagram:: spiceypy.utils.exceptions.NotFoundError spiceypy.utils.exceptions.SpiceyPyIOError spiceypy.utils.exceptions.SpiceyPyMemoryError spiceypy.utils.exceptions.SpiceyPyTypeError spiceypy.utils.exceptions.SpiceyPyKeyError spiceypy.utils.exceptions.SpiceyPyIndexError spiceypy.utils.exceptions.SpiceyPyRuntimeError spiceypy.utils.exceptions.SpiceyPyValueError spiceypy.utils.exceptions.SpiceyPyZeroDivisionError
    :top-classes: spiceypy.utils.exceptions.SpiceyError spiceypy.utils.exceptions.SpiceyPyError

-Spice defines hundreds of errors in the format "SPICE(ERROR_NAME)" which are also included in SpiceyPy by a slightly different naming convention, where a Spice error "SPICE(QUERYFAILURE)" will correspond to the spiceypy exception :py:exception::`spiceypy.utils.exceptions.SpiceQUERYFAILURE`.
+Spice defines hundreds of errors in the format "SPICE(ERROR_NAME)" which are also included in SpiceyPy by a slightly different naming convention, where a Spice error "SPICE(QUERYFAILURE)" will correspond to the spiceypy exception :py:exception:`spiceypy.utils.exceptions.SpiceQUERYFAILURE`.

 These errors will inherit the appropriet parent SpiceyPyError with bultin exception mix in if the correct corresponding exception type is known.
-For example, :py:exception::`spiceypy.utils.exceptions.SpiceDIVIDEBYZERO` is a subclass of the :py:exception::`spiceypy.utils.exceptions.SpiceyPyZeroDivisionError`.
+For example, :py:exception:`spiceypy.utils.exceptions.SpiceDIVIDEBYZERO` is a subclass of the :py:exception:`spiceypy.utils.exceptions.SpiceyPyZeroDivisionError`.

-:py:exception::`spiceypy.utils.exceptions.SpiceyPyZeroDivisionError` in turn, is a subclass of :py:exception::`spiceypy.utils.exceptions.SpiceyPyError` and the built in :py:exception::`ZeroDivisionError`.
+:py:exception:`spiceypy.utils.exceptions.SpiceyPyZeroDivisionError` in turn, is a subclass of :py:exception:`spiceypy.utils.exceptions.SpiceyPyError` and the built in :py:exception:`ZeroDivisionError`.

 Exception Contents
 ------------------